-- One quiz from Unit 3 (Longevity) or Unit 4 (Psychological Adjustment) - One quiz from Unit 6 (Social Cognition in Adulthood), Unit 7 (Social Goals across the Life Span), Unit 8 (Changes in Intelligence with Age), or Unit 9 (Theories of Personality) - One quiz from Unit 11 (Relationships and Employment) or Unit 12 (Death and Bereavement)
+- One quiz from Unit 3 (Longevity) or Unit 4 (Psychological Adjustment) - One quiz from Unit 6 (Social Cognition in Adulthood) or Unit 7 (Social Goals across the Life Span) or Unit 8 (Changes in Intelligence with Age) or Unit 9 (Theories of Personality) - One quiz from Unit 11 (Relationships and Employment) or Unit 12 (Death and Bereavement)

 Due dates for these quizzes are provided on the course calendar.
-Quizzes are always due on the date found in the course calendar at 11:00PM.
-It is your responsibility to ensure that your computer is in working order, that your internet connection is strong, and that you have no other distractions that will interfere with your performance.
-I WILL NOT RESET a quiz because any or all of the aforementioned factors were not attended to in advance of your quiz attempt.
-Having three attempts for each quiz builds in enough leniency into the quiz system for you to cope with the occasional loss of internet connectivity.
+Quizzes are always due on the date found in the course calendar at 10:00AM.

+Please ensure that your computer is in working order, that your internet connection is strong, and that you have no other distractions that will interfere with your performance.
+Having 3 attempts for each quiz builds in enough leniency into the quiz system for you to cope with the occasional loss of internet connectivity.
 It is your responsibility to ensure that you are meeting the requirements for the course.
 You are expected to take the quizzes on your own.
 Any evidence of cheating on quizzes will automatically result in a zero on the quiz.
 Persistent cheating will lead to a F in the course and a hearing with the university's Judicial Affairs office.
+This really should not be an issue given the Respondus Browser.
+Additionally, it has not been an issue in the past.

 Note that the unit assignments were developed to help you focus your reading and attention on the most important sections of the assigned reading.
 Quiz questions will be taken from the content covered by the unit assignments and in the assigned reading in general.
 I highly suggest that, at minimum, you read over the unit assignments before taking unit quizzes should you choose not to use the unit assignments to take notes.